Four hours. That's the average daily social media consumption for adults under 35. Some studies put it even higher.

 Your Brain on Social Media

-Every notification, every like, every new piece of content triggers a small dopamine release.
+Every notification, every like, every new piece of content triggers a small dopamine release in your brain's reward system.
 Dopamine isn't the "pleasure chemical"—it's the anticipation chemical.
 It's what makes you want more.

 Four hours of constant micro-doses fundamentally changes your dopamine system.
 Your baseline drops.
 The things that used to feel rewarding—a good conversation, a completed task, a walk outside—now feel flat.
 They can't compete with the concentrated stimulation of the feed.